philipbutcher/philipbutcher.github.io/_pages/about.md

 ## Press

-A project led by Philip for the Nashville Metropolitan Polic Department was featured in an article by Vanderbilt University's Center for Innovation, [The Wond'ry](https://www.vanderbilt.edu/the-wondry/2024/02/06/vanderbilt-student-philip-butchers-groundbreaking-drone-technology-revolutionizes-global-law-enforcement/).
+A project led by Philip for the Nashville Metropolitan Police Department was featured in an article by Vanderbilt University's Center for Innovation, [The Wond'ry](https://www.vanderbilt.edu/the-wondry/2024/02/06/vanderbilt-student-philip-butchers-groundbreaking-drone-technology-revolutionizes-global-law-enforcement/).

 ## Awards and Publications